Mahendram2/Project-1/README.md

-# Space X Launch Gallery
+# Country Infomations

-An app that shows a gallery of Space X Launches
+An app that shows many infomation about the country search for

 ## Technologies Used
 - HTML
 - CSS
 - Bootstrap
 - JavaScript/jQuery
-- Space X API
+- Restcountries API

 ## Screenshots

 ## Getting Started

-[Click here](https://google.com) to see the deployed app!
+[Click here](https://mahendracountries.netlify.app/) to see the deployed app!

 ## Future Enhancements